Skip to main content

 <button>Cool Button</button>

 But now we've been able to simplify how much code we need to write.
-This is a pretty small example, but let's say we want to create a Navbar component - it would be a lot easier to write all the HTML for a Navbar in it's own file, and then simply add import Navbar from './Navbar' and <Navbar /> to your main file (which in our case is App.js`) than writing all that HTML in one file!
+This is a pretty small example, but let's say we want to create a Navbar component - it would be a lot easier to write all the HTML for a Navbar in it's own file, and then simply add import Navbar from './Navbar' and then just add <Navbar /> to your main file (which in our case is App.jsx), compared to writing all that HTML in one file!

 Let's go through one example of what using our Button component may actually look like inside of our new website.
-Lets add our Button component to App.js.
-Your App.js should now look like the following.
+Lets add our Button component to App.jsx.
+Your App.jsx should now look like the following.

 function App() {